 Find out more on SECR.

 An increasingly common practice is to assess and state the carbon consumption of businesses and of individual products.
-For a general guide to Carbon Footprinting refer to the Department for Environment, Food and Retail Affairs (DEFRA) website.
+The Department for Environment, Food and Retail Affairs (DEFRA) provide a general guide to Carbon Footprinting.

 From the 1 January 2013 hydrogen and carbon monoxide plants producing >25 tonnes/day of hydrogen production come under the EU ETS, more information is available from EIGA.